atealxt/crm/README.md

 ## System requirement

 * Java 1.6 or higher.
-* Maven 3 or higher.
-* JUnit.
 * Relational Database which Hibernate supported.
 * Web container like Tomcat.
+* Maven 3 or higher.
+* JUnit 4 or higher.

 ## Step to install

 * Create database which name you can find from `/src/main/resources/jdbc.properties` field `jdbc.url`.
-* Setting database username and password in `/src/main/resources/jdbc.properties` and `/src/test/java/com/zhyfoundry/crm/DBMaker_mysql.xml`.
+* Setting database username and password in `/src/main/resources/jdbc.properties` and `/src/test/java/com/zhyfoundry/crm/environment/DBMaker_mysql.xml`.
-* Run `/src/test/java/com/zhyfoundry/crm/DBMaker.java` by using JUnit.
+* Run `/src/test/java/com/zhyfoundry/crm/environment/DBMaker.java` by using JUnit.
   (Notice that you can change the default Admin username and password which in that file before run it.)
 * Execute script file which in folder `/script`
 * Now you can package it to a war file and run it: